-- In Database Usage Example (page 31) we built an application that can open and load data into several databases.
-In Secondary Databases with example_database_load (page 67) we will extend that application to also open a secondary database for the purpose of indexing inventory item names. - In Cursor Example (page 50) we built an application to display our inventory database (and related vendor information).
-In Secondary Databases with example_database_read (page 74) we will extend that application to show inventory records based on the index we cause to be loaded using example_database_load.
+- In Database Usage Example (page 24) we built an application that can open and load data into several databases.
+In Secondary Databases with excxx_example_database_load (page 58) we will extend that application to also open a secondary database for the purpose of indexing inventory item names. - In Cursor Example (page 44) we built an application to display our inventory database (and related vendor information).
+In Secondary Databases with excxx_example_database_read (page 63) we will extend that application to show inventory records based on the index we cause to be loaded using excxx_example_database_load.

-Secondary Databases with example_database_load
+Secondary Databases with excxx_example_database_load

-example_database_load uses several utility functions to open and close its databases.
-In order to cause example_database_load to maintain an index of inventory item names, all we really need to do is update the utility functions to:
+In order to update $\tt excxx_example_database_load$ to maintain an index of inventory item names, all we really need to do is:

-- 1. Create a new database to be used as a secondary database. - 2.
-Associate our new database to the inventory primary database.
+1. Create a new database to be used as a secondary database.

+2. Associate our new database to the inventory primary database.